 Performing in a school gym presented many challenges.
-In many cases the set had to be erected and dismantled for each rehearsal and performance because the gym was needed by the school programs.
-By the end of the first year it was clear that in order to thrive the group needed its own home.
-The building next to the Tappen Co-op, which had been a supper club among other things, was rented and for the next two years productions were held there.
-While it was a huge improvement over the school gym, there were still challenges with a low ceiling and barely adequate off stage space.
+Often the set had to be erected and dismantled for each rehearsal and performance because the gym was needed for school programs.
+By the end of the first year it was clear that in order to thrive, the group needed its own home.
+A small hall (no longer existing) next to the Tappen Co-op (which had been a supper club and the Tappen Women’s Institute among other things) was rented.
+For the next two years productions were held there.
+While it was a huge improvement over the school gym, there were still challenges with a very low ceiling and virtually no offstage space.

-The group worked hard to raise funds and then harder still to renovate the old Shuswap Radiator building on Hudson Street, opening in our very own building (our current location) in 1980.
-It was a huge undertaking at the time but well worth the effort and a big reason why Shuswap Theatre has had such a successful history.
+The group worked hard to raise funds to purchase the old Shuswap Radiator building on Hudson Avenue, and harder still to renovate it extensively, opening the doors in 1981.
+It was a huge undertaking at the time, but well worth the effort and a big reason why Shuswap Theatre has had such a successful history.

-With the wealth of experience and talent in the area, Shuswap Theatre repeatedly produces top quality theatre and has won numerous awards at both zone and provincial levels.
+With a wealth of experience and talent in the area, Shuswap Theatre repeatedly produces top quality plays and has won numerous awards at both zone and provincial levels.

-Following the pattern of our first year, each season has consisted of three Mainstage productions, one each in the fall, winter and spring with the final production entered as our entry into the Okanagan Zone Festival.
-Some years a Christmas production, often a pantomime, has been added to the season.
-Second Stage productions began in 2002, recognizing a need to provide a venue for play readings, and to provide new actors and directors with an opportunity to gain experience.
-In some years Shuswap Theatre has also sponsored a popular summer theatre program.
-Most recently we have been offering Youth Theatre programs which have proven very popular.
-In the last few years an Improv Group named Laughing Gas, has been formed, meeting twice a month and performing for the public a few times each year.
+Following the pattern of our first year, each season has consisted of three Mainstage productions, one each in the fall, winter and spring with the final production being our entry into the Okanagan Zone Festival.
+Some years, a Christmas production, often a pantomime, is added to the season.
+On occasion, a Second Stage production is performed, such as a public play reading or a radio play.
+As the school district has cut back on drama courses, we have tried to involve more young people in some of our shows.
+Some years ago an Improv Group named the Laughing Gas Improv Troupe, was formed, meeting twice a month and offering public performances.